ryszardtuora/coreferee/README.md

 Coreferences are situations where two or more words within a text refer to the same entity, e.g. *__John__ went home because __he__ was tired*.
 Resolving coreferences is an important general task within the natural language processing field.

-Coreferee is a Python 3 library (tested with version 3.9.5) that is used together with [spaCy](https://spacy.io/) (tested with version 3.1.2) to resolve coreferences within English, French, German and Polish texts.
+coreferencer is a Python 3 library (tested with version 3.9.5) that is used together with [spaCy](https://spacy.io/) (tested with version 3.1.2) to resolve coreferences within English, French, German and Polish texts.
 It is designed so that it is easy to add support for new languages.
 It uses a mixture of neural networks and programmed rules.

 <a id="getting-started"></a>
 #### 1.2 Getting started